The Minecraft Overviewer¶

-The Overviewer has been in active development for over a year and has many features, including day and night lighting, cave rendering, mineral overlays, and many plugins for even more features!
+The Overviewer has been in active development for several years and has many features, including day and night lighting, cave rendering, mineral overlays, and many plugins for even more features!
 It is written mostly in Python with critical sections in C as an extension module.

 - Building the Overviewer from Source